michaeljfriedman/economy-simulator/design.md

 Key points:

 - Everyone makes the same amount of money, and spends at the same rate
-- Variable: *where* they spend their money is determined probabilistically
+- Variable: *which companies* people spend their money to

 Fixed parameters: